Cetuximab (Erbitux®)

 The lining of your mouth and nose may become sore.
 You may have mouth ulcers or nosebleeds.
 Tell your nurse or doctor if you have any of these changes.
 They can give you medicines to help.

-Clean your teeth or dentures morning and night and after meals.
+Clean your teeth or dentures morning, at night and after meals.
 Use a soft-bristled or children’s toothbrush.
-Your nurse can give you advice on looking after your mouth.
+Your nurse can give you advice on looking after your mouth and may give you a mouthwash to use.

 Tiredness